readren/json-facile/README.md

 # json-facile
 _json-facile_ is a lightweight, boilerplateless and efficient [JSON] implementation in Scala.

-* Converts between scala algebraic data types and JSON documents directly, without any intermediate representation.
+* Converts between scala algebraic data types (ADTs) and JSON documents directly, without any intermediate representation.

 * No external dependencies.

 * Type-class based conversion (no runtime reflection, no intrusion).

-* Automatic derivation: the conversion type-classes of custom ADTs (abstract data types) are automaticaly generated at compile-time by macros.
+* Automatic derivation: the conversion type-classes of custom ADTs (algebraic data types) are automaticaly generated at compile-time by macros.
 Zero boilerplate.

 * An efficient JSON parser.
 Substantially faster than [spray] (around 80%), although considerably slower than [jsoniter] (around 35%).
 If the JSON contains ignored fields the difference against parsers that use intermediate representations is even greater.

-* The automatic derivation works for any concrete data type.
+* The automatic derivation works also for non algebraic data types if the primary constructor contains all the persistent fields.
 It's not required to be a case class nor inherit `scala.Product`.

 	The fields names, types, and encoding order is determined by, and extracted from, the concrete type's primary constructor.

-	Abstract types must have at least one concrete subtype.
+	Abstract ADTs must have at least one concrete ADT.

-* Non sealed abstract data types are supported with the help of a builder.
+* Non algebraic abstract types are supported with the help of a builder.

 * Scala map-like collections can be represented as either JSON objects or JSON arrays of pairs.